octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ```

 A migration script defines:
 * the initial storage of the smart contract(s)
 * the contract deployment steps: the order of deployment of smart contracts, networks, accounts

-These migration scripts are used the same way whether you deploy your smart contract for the first time or you update a new version of a smart contract.
+These migration scripts are used the same way whether you deploy your smart contract for the first time, or you update a new version of a smart contract.

 #### Importing the smart contract to deploy